Nabi1/Joone_Paris_Interview/README.md

 ### React / Graphql / NodeJs / Express

-> Before going further, you should get the provided ACCESS_TOKEN from the last email I sent to Maria R. (Your favorite Talent & Acquisition Specialist).
+> Before going further, you should get the provided ACCESS_TOKEN.

 > This ACCESS_TOKEN should be stored in a config file like .env (more details in the Usage section).